caibengbu/Coefplots.jl/README.md

 uni2 = lm(@formula(SepalLength~PetalLength), df)
 uni3 = lm(@formula(SepalLength~PetalWidth), df)

-coefplot_bivar = Coefplots.concat(Coefplots.parse.([uni1,uni2,uni3]))
+coefplot_univar = Coefplots.concat(Coefplots.parse.([uni1,uni2,uni3]))
-setxtitle!(coefplot_bivar,"coefficient")
+setxtitle!(coefplot_univar,"coefficient")
-setytitle!(coefplot_bivar,"regressor")
+setytitle!(coefplot_univar,"regressor")
-setname!(coefplot_bivar,"Coefplot of My Example Regression (Univariate)") includenote!(coefplot_bivar,"Note: This is my note.
+setname!(coefplot_univar,"Coefplot of My Example Regression (Univariate)") includenote!(coefplot_univar,"Note: This is my note.
 These are very important captions and should not be missed for readers.
 This part contains a lot of important details about the figure presented in the above.") plot(coefplot)
-# plot(coefplot_bivar,"../asset/example2_univariate.svg")
+# plot(coefplot_univar,"../asset/example2_univariate.svg")
 ```